coralproject/coral-plugin-trust/README.md

 It currently provides the following features:

-- Tracks user karma for how often their comments are flagged.
+- Tracks user karma for how their flagged comments are handled.
 - Tracks flagging user karma if the moderators agree/disagree with the flagging action.
+- Marks unreliable commenters comments with a `PREMOD` status which will prevent them from loading in the stream until a moderator can approve them.

 ## Configuration